coherentgraphics/cpdf-binaries/README.md

 use, a license must be purchased from [http://www.coherentpdf.com](http://www.coherentpdf.com).

-It prints a little message to stderr about the non-commercial license.
+It prints a little message to stderr about the non-commercial license, and sets the Producer to cpdf.

 Functionality
 ---